Marken-Foo/tsumemi/README.md

 Dependencies: Python 3.5 (tested with 3.8.1) or later, TKinter 8.6 or later, Pillow (tested with 8.1.0)

-Download the repo into the working directory of your choice, e.g. `git svn clone https://github.com/Marken-Foo/kif-browser/trunk`.
+Download the repo into the working directory of your choice, e.g. `git svn clone https://github.com/Marken-Foo/tsumemi/trunk` (Git SVN) or `git clone https://github.com/Marken-Foo/tsumemi.git` (Git).

 To open the program, either run tsumemi.py (make sure it's in the same directory as the top-level tsumemi folder), or run the tsumemi top-level package from the command line with `python3 -m tsumemi`.